 A few of the techniques and essentials are found in the series of kitchen basics but also in other cooking videos on the channel.

 French cuisine is renowned, prestigious and a benchmark for good eating and authentic dishes all over the world.
 It has influenced (and been influenced by) many cuisines and it is as diverse as it is authentic, varying in products from north to south and from east to west.
 Some claim that a central element to French cuisine is the use of dairy and meat.
 However, there is a catch.

-Many styles of cuisine use dairy and meat in their cooking not as French vegan cuisine, but it hasn’t made their cuisine as famous as the French one.
-As for me I, often get asked if i didn’t miss real French cuisine, when in fact the real authenticity of French cuisine relies on the interesting combination of ingredients, the techniques which create the flavour and not the least: the creativity.
-Whether it being a simple dish, or one that takes you several hours, whether it is with more affordable ingredients, or high-end spirits and ingredients.
+Many styles of cuisine use dairy and meat in their cooking, not as French vegan cuisine, but it hasn’t made their cuisine as famous as the French one.
+As for me I, often get asked if I didn’t miss real French cuisine, when in fact the real authenticity of French cuisine relies on the interesting combination of ingredients, the techniques which create the flavor, and not the least: the creativity.
+Whether it is a simple dish or one that takes you several hours, whether it is with more affordable ingredients, or high-end spirits and ingredients.

 All there is left to do is leave you with a few simple ideas on how to veganize recipes and create French vegan food

 TIP NUMBER 1

 For the eggs in baking, the replacement is magical, its Aquafaba.
 It’s the liquid found in soaked chickpeas; 3 to four big spoons correspond to one egg.